 Tip: Make Sure It’s the Right Time of Year

 First thing’s first, make sure it’s the right time of year for where you live.
-In many places, the syrup starts flowing at the beginning of spring.
+In many places, the maple sap starts flowing at the beginning of spring.
 But, the right time of year can vary depending on where you live and the climate.
-In most cases, syrup flows best when the days are above freezing temperatures and the nights are below freezing temperatures.
+In most cases, sap flows best when the days are above freezing temperatures and the nights are below freezing temperatures.